pulumi/docs/reference/kubernetes.md

 > that leads to unrepeatable deployments.

 Additionally, the Kubernetes provider accepts the following configuration settings.
-These can be provided to the default AWS provider via `pulumi config set kubernetes:config:<option>`, or passed to the constructor of `new aws.Provider` to construct a specific instance of the AWS provider.
+These can be provided to the default Kubernetes provider via `pulumi config set kubernetes:<option>`, or passed to the constructor of `new kubernetes.Provider` to construct a specific instance of the Kubernetes provider.

 * `kubeconfig`: (Optional) The kubeconfig file to use for all resource operations.
 * `context`: (Optional) Override the context to use.
 This works with both kubeconfig files that are